wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

 WSO2 would not transfer data outside of the region where the data is residing.
 The WSO2 team would have limited access to deployment data; please refer to the [Data Access](#data-access) section.

 ### What is the legal basis for WSO2 cross-border data transfers?
-WSO2 operates globally and may transfer, store, access, or process subscribers' data across its affiliates and authorized subprocessors to provide the subscription and ancillary services.
+WSO2 operates globally and may transfer, store, access, or process subscribers' data across its affiliates and authorized sub-processors to provide the subscription and ancillary services.

 For transfers of personal data originating from the EU, WSO2 relies on valid legal mechanisms, including adequacy decisions or the EU Standard Contractual Clauses (2021).
 WSO2 ensures that all cross-border data transfers from the EU comply with GDPR requirements.

 WSO2 employees across WSO2 subsidiaries and affiliate companies access personal data collected by WSO2 solely to provide subscription and professional services for the subscriber.
 This includes ancillary operational activities related to subscription and professional services, such as account management and invoicing.
 Additionally, data collected from visitors to the WSO2 websites are accessed for website-related functionalities and services.

-This data will be accessed exclusively by WSO2 employees and the authorized subprocessors involved in the activities mentioned above.
+This data will be accessed exclusively by WSO2 employees and the authorized sub-processors involved in the activities mentioned above.

 ## Data Access